finteger/finteger.github.io/learning/user-input.md

 - `Radio` also has an `onChanged` callback that gets triggered when users click it, like `Switch` and `Checkbox`

-{% render docs/code-and-image.md,
-image:"fwe/user-input/Radio.gif",
-caption: "This figure shows a column of ListTiles containing a radio button and label, where only one radio button can be selected at a time."
-alt: "A GIF of 4 ListTiles in a column, each containing a leading Radio button and title text.
-The Radio buttons are selected in order from top to bottom." code:"
 ```dart
 enum Character { musician, chef, firefighter, artist }